Earth Day Poster and Writing Contest

 All prizes will be awarded at a City Council meeting TBD.

-- Poems/essays must be typed or neatly handwritten with double-spacing, must not exceed one page, and must be no more than 250 words long.
+4. Poems/essays must be typed or neatly handwritten and must not exceed one page.
 All types of poems are welcome.

 The Earth Day Poster and Writing Contest provides Hayward students with an opportunity to describe through words and convey through pictures their ideas about water conservation, energy efficiency, recycling, composting, and related environmental topics.
 Students are invited to submit their entries in early springtime every year!